Jimmy Walker wins Sony Open by record 9 strokes

 Scott Piercy closed with a 66 to finish alone in second.
 Matt Kuchar, who started the final round two shots out of the lead, didn’t make a birdie and shot 71 to tie for third with Harris English and Gary Woodland, who each had a 67.
 Kuchar ended his streak of 255 rounds on the PGA Tour with at least one birdie.

-But this was Walker’s show, and it came with a small measure of redemption.
+But this was Walker’s show, and it couldn’t have happened at a better time.
 Walker had a three-shot lead with five holes to play at Kapalua last Monday when he wound up losing to Patrick Reed in a playoff at the Tournament of Champions.
 With a quick turnaround, he quickly put it behind him.

 “I really wanted to finish out the day like I didn’t do last week,” Walker said.